lin-jennifer/site-academic/content/post/2020-05-03-websites-using-academic.md

 ## What I Learned

+*Please note that this list was based on the structure of Version 4.9.
+I will continue to update this list as I learn more*

 As I discussed earlier, there can be a learning curve to the site.
 In the rest of this post, I will attempt to document all the tips I found handy in my process of getting accustomed to the site.
 In this process, I assume that you are using Blogdown and have [read the book](https://bookdown.org/yihui/blogdown/) to know how to [initiate an Academic site](https://bookdown.org/yihui/blogdown/other-themes.html)[^1]

 1. Assuming you don't already know Markdown, learn some basic syntax.
 Academic's documentation provides a [great guide to do this](https://sourcethemes.com/academic/docs/writing-markdown-latex/).
 It also helps to have a general understanding of HTML syntax as well.